rePOWER southeast! / Sustainable Southeast Partnership

 Total Community Energy Dollar

-To motivate local leaders and individuals to change their thinking and behavior towards EE&C, REAP is developing community specific estimates of energy use and – more importantly – energy cost.
-These numbers will combine the estimated liquid fuels that the community would otherwise import for heat, electric and transportation.
-Since none of the three locations process or produce these any of these refined oil products, money spent on these resources would be exported out of the local economy.
+REAP believes it is compelling for people to begin to understand the amount of money that each of their respective communities is exporting to purchase fuel.
+To use what it called this Total Community Energy Dollar (TCED) approach to motivate local leaders and individuals to change their thinking and behavior towards EE&C, REAP began to establish community specific estimates of energy use and – more importantly – energy cost.
+This TCED was a combination of the total estimated amount of liquid fuels that each community currently imports for heat, electricity and transportation.
+Since none of the three pilot communities process or produce these any of these refined oil products themselves, money spent on these resources are exported out of the local economy.
+In each community, this relatively rather large figure was used to gain people’s attention and encourage action.

-Using this approach also helps define what 15% we are talking about when referencing the state’s goal passed in 2010.
-The approach allows for population growth and economic expansion to occur between now and 2020, and then estimates the amount of energy used over the next eight years if no EE&C efforts are made.
+Using the TCED approach also helped them define what the meaning of “15%” was relative to the state’s “15% by 2020” energy use reduction goal passed by the legislature in 2010.
+The approach allows for population growth and economic expansion to occur between now and 2020, and then estimates the amount of energy used if no EE&C efforts are made.

 Learn more about statewide energy efficiency programs for residential buildings HERE, including: